MikeShepard/WPFBot3000/WPFBot3000/docs/CredentialPicker.md

 # CredentialPicker

 ## SYNOPSIS
-A control that allows input of credentials
+A control that allows input of credentials and encapsulates the Windows Presentation Foundation (WPF) System.Management.Automation.PsCredential.GetNetworkCredential class

 ## SYNTAX